- Raul Porras, Chair

 Jill Schafer is an attorney at Prince Lobel Tye, LLP in Boston, focusing her practice on cannabis law and commercial real estate matters.
 Jill also has experience in the areas of municipal law, school law, zoning and land use and regulation.
 Prior to joining Prince Lobel, Jill was at Pojani Hurley & Ritter, specializing in civil litigation, business and commercial law and real estate law.
 Jill was also previously Assistant Town Counsel for the Town of Needham, as well as Special Counsel to various other towns/cities.
 Jill is admitted to practice law in Massachusetts (State and Federal Court), the First Circuit Court of Appeals and the U.S. Supreme Court.
 Jill earned her BA from the University of New Hampshire, JD from Suffolk University Law School and MBA from Suffolk University, Sawyer School of Management.

-Ben Hammel currently works at Microsoft Corporation as the Director of Strategy and Business Development for the Transportation and Modern Government markets.
-He works with State and Local governments in the United States to help improve the Citizen experience with their governing bodies through the use of technology.
+Ben Hammel worked at Microsoft Corporation as the Director of Strategy and Business Development for the Transportation and Modern Government markets.
+He worked with State and Local governments in the United States to help improve the Citizen experience with their governing bodies through the use of technology.

-As part of the Board of Trustees, Ben will be joining the Development Committee to support AMSA’s efforts in strengthening our position in the community and helping us to achieve our growth goals.
-Ben brings a new set of ideas, strategies, and approach that will connect modern technology with our School’s Mission and Core Values.
-A critical piece of the puzzle is to build a network of relationships to help accomplish our goals.
-We encourage the AMSA community to reach out and connect with Ben to help be part of our School’s success!
+As part of the Board of Trustees, Ben led the Development Committee to support AMSA’s efforts in strengthening our position in the community and helping us to achieve our growth goals.
+Ben brought a new set of ideas, strategies, and approach that connected modern technology with our school’s Mission and Core Values.